DavidPesqueira/davidpesqueira.github.io/index.md

-# Introduction
+# Professional Self-Assessment
-Throughout my computer science program at SNHU I have taken courses ranging from Calculus to Applied Linear Algebra, Introduction to Information Technology from a business standpoint to reverse software engineering using machine and assembly language in C. I have collaborated with fellow students in a Version Control class using Git, as well as collaborated with other students on coding challenges as Event Coordinator for the ACM SNHU Chapter while I was there.
+Throughout my computer science program at SNHU I have taken courses ranging from Pre-Calculus to Applied Linear Algebra, Introduction to Information Technology from a business standpoint to reverse software engineering using machine and assembly language in C. I have collaborated with fellow students in a Version Control class using Git, as well as collaborated with other students/faculty on events such coding challenges/trivia while I was serving as Event Coordinator for the ACM SNHU Chapter.

-On my GitHub page you will see some of the projects of have created such as my personal website, an android application, data structures and algorithms in C++ and more.
-The classes I have done exceptionally well in are ones where teamwork is involved, and discussions are encouraged such as Version Control and Data Structures and Algorithms in C++.

-As someone who wants to learn more about security and showcase Python for the powerful language that it is.
-I chose to do my capstone project in Python.

-My final capstone project is displayed below with a link to the GitHub repository.
-I made a GUI using the python tkinter module.
+I have studied and enjoyed every class I took during my computer science program.
+None of it was particularly easy, all of it was challenging in a satisfying way.
+Working with professors, tutors, and fellow students have all helped me get to where I am today when it comes to understanding how operating systems work, creating flow-charts for larger scale software projects, writing pseudo-code and sharing ideas.

+When I began this project, what I had was little knowledge of GUI programming in the Python language.
+Python itself is a powerful object-oriented language that is growing in popularity for multiple reasons.
+One reason, being its perceived simplicity.
+This however isn’t always the case when you are working with some tools that are not documented very well for what you are intending to do.
+I was able to use problem solving and skills that I gained while attending SHNU to finish the task that I wanted to complete.
 Within this GUI python application, I created Software/ Design, incorporated Data Structures and Algorithm (BST) as well as a database (Firebase) to hold user registration.

 ***